What we do

 More Afghan Girls in Schools

-Afghan girls and their families are demanding greater access to education in their worn-torn country.
-After the removal of the first Taliban rule, millions of children had entered the school system—many for the first time.
+Afghan girls and their families demanded greater access to education in their worn-torn country.
+After the removal of the first Taliban rule, millions of children entered the school system—many for the first time.
 Girls were still substantially under-represented among the students flooding the Afghanistan education system.
 Unfortunately, after the Taliban takeover, girls are once again deprived of secondary education increasing the existing large gaps.
-Sahar continues to work to close those gaps and get more girls in education programs..
+Sahar continues to work to close those gaps and get more girls into education programs.

 Improving Afghan School Capacity

-One of the largest problems facing Afghan students is the lack of schools.
-In Mazar city center, where we concentrate our work, thousands of children attend schools built for just a few hundred students.
-For girls, there aren’t enough high schools.
+One of the largest problems facing Afghan students from 2001 to 2021, was the lack of schools.
+In Mazar city center, where we concentrated our work, thousands of children attended schools built for just a few hundred students.
+For girls, there weren’t enough high schools.
 Many of the girls who began school in 2002 (Post-Taliban) started at the first-grade level.
-The Afghan Ministry of Education can’t keep up with demand.
+The Afghan Ministry of Education couldn’t keep up with demand.
 Sahar-funded projects help meet this need.

 Training Teachers